serkansonmez06/photo-search-app/README.md

 #React-Redux Photo-Search-Engine

+- deployed on heroku  please click ==> https://photo1-search1-engine1.herokuapp.com/

-User can type and search kind of photo.
-App will diplay 5 photos each times.
-User can reset the input field and display.
-If users want to leave message through the app, they can and they are able to their comments in user-comment component!
+User can type and search any kind of photo.
+App will display 5 photos each time.
+User can reset the input field and displayed photos on the screen.
+If users want to leave message through the app, they can leave message and they are able to see their comments in user-comment component!
+User comment will display user's name and his/her message or messages.
 Their message will display in different page right away after click on send button.

 Table of contents
 - Search